 \thetable{A.\arabic{table}}

 \thefigure{A.\arabic{figure}}

 \theequation{A.\arabic{equation}}

-This online appendix contains proofs and additional results for the paper ``Potato Potahto in the FAO-GAEZ Productivity Measures?
+This online appendix contains proofs, additional results, and detailed discussions related to the paper ``Potato Potahto in the FAO-GAEZ Productivity Measures?
 Nonclassical Measurement Error with Multiple Proxies'' by Rafael Araujo and Vitor Possebom.
-Section \ref{AppProofs} contains proofs and auxiliary lemmas for results stated in the main text.
-Section \ref{AppExample} presents simple examples comparing our proposed tool against alternative methods.
-Sections \ref{AppFreeCov} and \ref{AppNoSign} present partial identification results using weaker sets of assumptions than the ones used in the main text.
+Section \ref{AppProofMainId} contains proofs and auxiliary lemmas for results stated in the main text.
+Sections \ref{AppNoSign}, \ref{AppEndoME} and \ref{AppFreeCov} present partial identification results using weaker sets of assumptions than the ones used in the main text.
 Section \ref{AppEstimation} explains how to estimate our bounds and how to conduct statistical inference about the identified set.
+Section \ref{AppSourceError} discusses potential sources of measurement error in the FAO-GAEZ data.
 Section \ref{AppOther} discusses other empirical contexts where our partial identification strategy may be useful.
+Section \ref{AppExample} presents simple examples comparing our proposed tool against alternative methods.
 Section \ref{AppPartialIdentification} intuitively explains the concept of partial identification.
-Section \ref{AppPrimitive} presents primitive assumptions that imply the assumptions discussed in the main text.
-Lastly, Section \ref{AppSourceError} discusses potential sources of measurement error in the FAO-GAEZ data.
+Lastly, Section \ref{AppPrimitive} presents primitive assumptions that imply the assumptions discussed in the main text.